hvfrancesco/homino/README.md

 There is fortunately some nice additions too:

 - Selectable 5V/3.3V operation mode (through an old style jumper, we feared a slide switch could be more dangerous)
-- On-board RF communication based on low-cost 433Mhz radio modules like the ones from SededStudio, allowing the interoperability with current low-cost 433 MHz remote controlled devices.
+- On-board RF communication based on low-cost 433Mhz radio modules like the ones from SeeedStudio, allowing the interoperability with current low-cost 433 MHz remote controlled devices.
 Homino will most likely work with all 433Mhz popular power outlet sockets.
 Communication between several Homino boards or any other 433Mhz RF enabled microcontroller is also very easily done through VirtualWire library.